Q What is fuchsia gall mite?

 Q What can I do about fuchsia gall mite?

 A Unfortunately it's very hard to control fuchsia gall mite as the mites hide within the distorted parts of the plant.
-The best idea is to destroy the affected plant and start again with fresh plants.
+The best idea is to destroy the affected plant by digging it up and burning it, and start again with fresh plants.

-If you are loathe to lose the plant, you could try cutting off all green material and destroying that.
+If you are loathe to lose the plant, you could try cutting off all green material and burning that.
 Hopefully the new growth will be clean.